xcwen/ac-php/README.md

 ### Spacemacs

-To use ac-php with Spacemacs please refer to : https://github.com/syl20bnr/spacemacs/tree/develop/layers/%2Blang/php
+To use ac-php with Spacemacs please refer to: https://github.com/syl20bnr/spacemacs/tree/develop/layers/%2Blang/php

 ### Working with tags